-Egypt Terror Attack Kills More Than 230 Civilians In Suspected IS-Led Bombing Of Sufi Mosque in Senai
+Egypt Terror Attack Kills More Than 230 Civilians In Suspected IS-Led Bombing Of Sufi Mosque In Senai

 Meanwhile, international media is accused of being muted in providing relevant updates and sending correspondents to the terror site because it has happened on the wrong side of the world.

-In a lengthy tweet, Independent reporter and columnist Shehab Khan is accusing the media of being mum about the tragedy, saying,
+In a lengthy tweet, Independent reporter and columnist Shehab Khan is accusing the media of being mum about the tragedy, saying the following.

 Although he admits to being guilty about it, he has explained that what he said was just an observation.